SightMan3/SightMan3/README.md

 - 👋 Hi, I’m Rio
 - 👀 I’m interested in Graphics, Robotics, Desktop app's & Databases
-- 🌱 I’m currently learning Opengl in c++ & Rust, Xlib in C, robitics with C / python on raspberry pi, wxWidgets in C/C++, SQL in C, PHP
+- 🌱 I’m currently learning Opengl in c++, Xlib in C, robitics with C / python on raspberry pi, wxWidgets in C/C++, SQL in C, PHP, WebGL
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me Lukasran28@gmail.com